-My aim to write today is to shed some light on the very important part of support coordination, that is - the planning itself but more specifically doing it in line with the total SC budget within a participant’s plan and this is often overlooked.
-It can be a crucial first step prior starting the SC support delivery.
+My aim to write today is to shed some light on the very important part of support coordination, that is - the planning itself but more specifically doing it in line with the total SC budget within a participant’s plan, and this is often overlooked.
+It can be a crucial first step prior to starting the SC support delivery.

 We at ELS have heard from families and health care teams, that many of the scheme participants were unable to achieve their plan goals even at the expiry of the plan.
 Such situations can be demotivating for participants and may even lead to loss of trust.
-Now, we understand that there can be many underlying reasons leading to such situations, hence some of the information below can help alleviate such Issues.
+Now, we understand that there can be many underlying reasons leading to such situations, hence some of the information below can help alleviate such issues.

 The details below can be a refresher for those who are already in NDIS or it may be helpful for some new support coordinators in the field.

-Now, very simply a support coordinator’s job is to assist the participant navigate and connect with the support providers and help participants build their capacity for choice and control in their NDIS journey.
-SC is only meant to be funded for first few plans and is expected to reduce gradually over subsequent plans.
+Now, very simply a support coordinator’s job is to assist the participant to navigate and connect with the support providers and help participants build their capacity for choice and control in their NDIS journey.
+SC is only meant to be funded for the first few plans and is expected to reduce gradually over subsequent plans.
 The reason for this reduction is due to NDIS believing that with time either the participant develops the capacity to navigate the support system or may already have been connected to the required support network.
 Hence one can see the importance of getting the support coordination right in the first place, as mishandling it may potentially have implications on plan outcomes.

-Above simple techniques and planning can not only get you to the other end of success line but also definitely gets you organised for reporting the progress of the support coordination at the end of the plan which is very much liked by NDIS as a good practice and indirectly may assist in preparation for the next planning meeting.
+Above simple techniques and planning can not only get you to the other end of the success line but also definitely gets you organized for reporting the progress of the support coordination at the end of the plan which is very much liked by NDIS as a good practice and indirectly may assist in preparation for the next planning meeting.

 Our Aim at ELS - HAPPY CLIENTS AND HAPPY STAFF.